 - While the device is powered on, press and hold down the power key.

-- In the pop-up menu, touch and hold Power off until the Reboot to safe mode message appears.
+- In the pop-up menu, touch Power → Power Off until the Reboot to Safe mode message appears.

 - Tap OK to restart in Safe mode.